spm/spm-docs/docs/reference/docs/spm.meeg.OPM.create.md

     Select the head model type to use for MEG (if present)

     * **Compute Lead Field** (enter text)
-    If value is set to 1 then a lead field will be compted and saved
+    If value is set to 1 then a lead field will be computed and saved